Categories

 • Adelaide was the first place in Australia to legalize nude swimming.
 If taking off your togs (swimming costume) tickles your fancy, the closest nudist beach to Adelaide, Maslin Beach, is a 45 minute drive away.

 • The Barossa Valley is a major wine-producing region and tourist destination located an hour northeast of Adelaide.
-It is primarily known for its Shiraz variety of red wine, a must-sample.
+Primarily known for its Shiraz variety of red wine.

 • Dangerous areas: Adelaide is generally safe.
 In any case, exercise caution at night – especially on dark streets and around bars and clubs.